- Autonomy – Freedom, Self-Rule, Self-Determination, Uncontrolled

 - Creativity – Self-expression, Ideas, creative-problem-solving,

-The 15 reasons above were the most common reasons why people start businesses.
+The 15 reasons in the slideshow above were the most common reasons why people start businesses.
 Furthermore, many other reasons shared a strong similarity to the above reasons.
 Please note that this study was conducted using open-ended questions and interrogative fact-finding.

 For a full list of entrepreneurs, we interviewed please visit The Study: Why do people start businesses – Contributors page.